 2. Creating a brand

-As an Amazon seller, it is quite difficult to create your brand online.
-Buyers on the platform don’t notice the people or manufacturers who are selling the product.
+As an Amazon seller, creating your brand online takes time and effort.
+Buyers on the platform don’tdon’t notice the people or manufacturers selling the product.
 To the average Joe, Amazon is the seller and manufacturer.

 The Shopify vs. Amazon debate has been troubling our readers for a long time.
-In this guide, we uncover all the hidden data which can help you make a decision.
+This guide has uncovered all the hidden data that can help you make a decision.
 We hope it is now easy to start your online business.